jacobaustin123/Coral/README.md

 STypeError: invalid type assigned to x
 ```

-In rare cases where type inference is not possible (due for example to a conditional branch), these errors will occur at runtime.
+In cases where type inference is not possible (due for example to a conditional branch), these errors will occur at runtime.

 ```python
 >>> def dynamic() -> str: